 John, who celebrated his 12th anniversary with the foundation in May 2020, has championed the transformation of Akron Community Foundation into a more donor-centric organization.
-Since 2009, the community foundation has doubled its assets to more than $235 million while increasing the number of fundholders by two-fold to more than 690.
+Since 2009, the community foundation has doubled its assets to more than $235 million while increasing the number of fundholders by two-fold to more than 700.
 Grants and distributions back into the community have exceeded $10 million for the past seven years.
-John leads a 20-person team to build lasting relationships with donors, fundholders, board members and community leaders while promoting permanent philanthropy for the good of our community.
-For the past six years, John has been named to Cleveland Magazine’s Power 100 list of the most influential leaders in Northeast Ohio.
+John leads a 20-person team in building lasting relationships with donors, fundholders, board members and community leaders while promoting permanent philanthropy for the good of our community.
+For the past six years, John has been named to Inside Business Magazine’s Power 100 list of the most influential leaders in Northeast Ohio.

 What He Did Before